 Adding customer-facing bots, can truly create a rewarding experience.
 Imagine landing on a cruise booking page.
 The cruise line website bot could follow your persona’s journey through your profile and offer flights from your home city to that of the embarkation port with logistics information from airport to port.
 It could notify “Uber” like service about the number of passengers landing at a certain time at the airport to transport them to the cruise embarkation port.
 The pull and push notifications could be shared by the bot on your mobile, social media or your friends’ group traveling with you.
 It is also important to integrate the various channels that customers use, to provide an omni-channel experience ensuring guests receive more than they expect.

 The best experiences in hospitality are formed by technology monitored by humans.
-Mindtree has come up with a compelling offering “Connected Traveler” that helps the hospitality industry ‘bridge the personalization gap’.
+Mindtree has come up with a compelling Digital marketing solution “Connected Traveler” that helps the hospitality industry ‘bridge the personalization gap’.
 It is a cloud-based solution built using Big Data, Machine Learning and AI components with hospitality specific data model which integrates into all existing systems in a hospitality company.
 Through a simple yet modern architecture, the Connected Traveler platform captures customer data to uniquely create personas based on demographic, transactional and behavioral data.
 Once the 360 degree customer foundation is laid, then the persona engine kicks in.

 The persona engine delivers personalized experience to each customer based on: